Members of the Jasione plant genus can be hardy annuals, biennials, or perennials.

 Growing Region: Zones 5 to 9.

-If starting Sheep's Scabious (and other Jasione species) indoors, then they should be started about two months before they are due to be transplanted in either early spring or early autumn.
+If starting Sheep's Scabious (and other Jasione species) indoors, then they should be started about two months in advance.
+They can be transplanted in either early spring or early autumn.

-They will take from two to four weeks to germinate at 21 degrees Celsius.
+They will take from two to four weeks to germinate at 21 degrees Celsius (70°F).

-Once growing strong, transplant the Sheep's Scabious into the garden at about 30 cm apart.
+Once growing strong, transplant the Sheep's Scabious into the garden at about 30 cm (12 inches) apart.

 It is quite easy to look after Jasione in the garden; they require a mulch in the spring, regular watering to keep the soil moist; and the flowering stems removed once flowering has been completed in the autumn.